About Dave

 Hi!
 I'm Dave, founder of Holos Therapeutics.
 I strive to live the theory and values behind my work, and what I offer has grown organically from the soil of my own diverse life experience.
 Here are some of the highlights of my experience, education, and training:

-In school, I was active in sports (baseball, football, track, soccer, and gymnastics) as well as music and art.
-I began college as a music major, then transferred schools and earned a degree in psychology instead.
-From there, I found myself at Syracuse University, where I was awarded a Doctoral Research Fellowship in the School of Education.
-My PhD dissertation explores the currently-developing paradigm shift in the life-mind sciences, and I focused my research on embodied cognition, ecological psychology, autopoietic biology, mindfulness, quantum neurophilosophy, and dynamic systems theory.
+I've always been fascinated by human mind and movement.
+After earning a degree in psychology at the University of Northern Colorado, I made my way to Syracuse University, where I was awarded a Doctoral Research Fellowship in the School of Education.
+My PhD dissertation explores the currently-developing paradigm shift in the life-mind sciences that replaces the obsolete mind-body dualism with the theory of deep life-mind continuity.
+I focused my research on embodied cognition, ecological psychology, autopoietic biology, mindfulness, quantum neurophilosophy, and dynamic systems theory.

-Taking this idea seriously, I extended the knowledge I gained in graduate school by quite literally embodying this perspective on the embodied level!
-I became a registered yoga teacher; trained in trauma-informed yoga therapy and trauma-sensitive mindfulness; and I'm now completing the Certified Personal Trainer course through the National Academy of Sports Medicine.
 I am also conducting independent research into the new paradigm of living anatomy, which departs from the obsolete theories of biomechanics, and which is grounded in biotensegrity and the past few decades of groundbreaking research on fascia.

 I've also learned just how much we are capable of through the unique experience of a vision fast in the wilderness of Utah's canyonlands.
 During a 12-day backpacking trip, I solo fasted for four and a half days.
 This was a challenge, to be sure!
 But I was astounded at how much strength I still had, even after being so depleted for so long.
 This experience taught me so much, but the key insight was simply that we are capable of so much more than we typically believe - and, to tap into this potential, we must learn to align all our different energy systems, which is to say integrate "body" and "mind."
 When we do this, we are unstoppable.